 One of the largest departments in any advertising agency is account services.
-Once referred to as the "suits" (because they were always more formally-dressed than any other department), account services brings together the client and the creative department.
+Once referred to as the "suits," because they always dressed in more formal clothing than other departments, account services brings together the client and the creative department.

-When a client relationship begins to go sour, for whatever reason, the members of the account services department will know about it before anyone else.
-It is their job to be proactive and maintain a good working relationship because without clients there is no ad agency.
+When a client relationship sours for whatever reason, the members of the account services department know about it before anyone else.
+It is their job to be proactive and maintain a good working relationship because without clients, there is no ad agency.

-Let's take a look at the major roles of the account services department.
-These are the key positions, many departments will have additional roles within these, including junior and senior positions.
-In smaller shops, there may only be a few people to do the work of many.
+While account services roles are relatively standard industry-wise, many departments have additional roles within the standard roles, including junior and senior positions.
+In smaller shops, only a few people may do the work of many.

-A more senior role, the account manager will be the main point of contact for one or two specific accounts.
+A more senior role, the account manager is the main point of contact for one or two specific accounts.
 While they may not oversee the day-to-day running of the account, they are responsible for managing that account and maintaining an excellent client relationship.
-The account manager will establish budgets with the client, be there for conflict resolutions, ensure timely deliverables, write creative briefs and approve payments to and from the client.
+The account manager establishes budgets with the client, is there for conflict resolution, ensures timely deliverables, writes creative briefs, and approves payments to and from the client.